system-zero/system-zero/data/docs/la.md

   # Give it a value:
   v = 1
-  # Any variable can be reassigned with a new value, unless it is declared as
+  # Any symbol can be reassigned with a new value, unless it is declared as
   # `const`.
 Symbols are associated with a value but do not have types, just
   # the type of the associated value.